This Could Be The Busiest And Most Consequential Week Before Trump Takes Office

 In addition to the busy schedule, Trump has demonstrated in recent days his ability to upend what's happening in Washington or move the financial markets with a tweet — whether he's going off on intelligence agencies, deflecting claims against Russia, or taking aim at companies that could move the financial markets.

-Here's a guide to what to watch for in this final week before Trump becomes the 45th president of the United States.
+Here's a guide to what to watch for before Trump becomes the 45th president of the United States.
 All times are Eastern.

 Tuesday confirmation hearings: Sessions and Kelly